 - Adjusted for inflation, the direct medical costs for fall injuries are $34 billion annually.

-Make the most of your cognitive abilities.
+When it comes to fall prevention, make the most of your cognitive abilities.
 Take your hearing health seriously.
-Protect your hearing now; get your hearing tested in regular intervals.
+Protect your hearing now and get your hearing tested in regular intervals.
 Select hearing aids that best fit your lifestyle and budget.
 And wear them.
 You’ll be happier and safer if you do.

 Enjoy a more balanced life through better hearing.
-MDHearingAid stands behind every one of our hearing aids with a 45-day risk-free in home trial, 100% money-back guarantee and unprecedented 24 hours a day, 7 days a week customer support.
+MDHearingAid stands behind every one of our FDA-approved hearing aids with a 45-day risk-free in home trial.